 Our house was built in 1999.
 A family of 8 lived here, 6 of whom were under 5 feet tall.
-Even though the house wasn’t THAT old, there sure had been a lot of wear and tear before we came along.
-As you can imagine a lot of damage was under the 4 foot high mark on the drywall.
+Even though the house isn’t THAT old, a lot of wear and tear took place before we came along.
+That’s just to be expected in older homes.

-In the early years, I literally spent days with a tub of spackle and a putty knife in my hand.
+In the early years, I literally spent days doing home reno with a tub of spackle and a putty knife in my hand.
 Most of it on my knees, filling holes from toy cars being smashed into the walls.

 (There’s a much better “After” photo at the end of this post.)